All enrolled students will receive an iPad Pro free of charge.

 - Our Counseling and Psychological Services (CAPS) have trained experts ready to provide you with the resources you need for your mental health.

 We are committed to delivering the best remote learning experience possible as we take a cautious approach to restoring our vibrant community life on campus.

 Gallaudet has over 22,000 alumni for you to connect with and join!

-See some of our proud alumni have to say about Gallaudet and their successes:
+See what some of our proud alumni have to say about Gallaudet and their successes: